 This algebra is commutative, and its image in the representation $\widetilde{M}^{S_N}$ contains the Hamiltonians of the deformed spin Calogero--Moser system, which means it provides a large number of additional quantum integrals for this model, which can be summarised in the following result. \begin{theorem} The image of the centre of the Yangian \eqref{qdet} in the representation $\widetilde{M}^{S_N}$ is generated by the integrals \eqref{trighigherham} of the generalised trigonometric spin Calogero--Moser system \eqref{trigham}.
 The image of the Gelfand--Tsetlin subalgebra $A$ or any other maximal commutative subalgebra in the Yangian is a commutative subalgebra containing all the integrals \eqref{trighigherham}.
 Moreover, the image of the Yangian in the representation $\widetilde{M}^{S_N}$ commutes with the operators \eqref{trighigherham}. \end{theorem}

-For the (underformed) spin Calogero--Moser system, a joint eigenbasis for the image of the Gelfand--Tsetlin subalgebra $A$ was constructed in \cite{TakemuraUglov}.
-In the case of $r=2$ (that is, for $gl_2$) and the Bethe subalgebra of the Yangian, a joint eigenbasis was constructued recently in \cite{Ferrando}.
+For the (undeformed) spin Calogero--Moser system, a joint eigenbasis for the image of the Gelfand--Tsetlin subalgebra $A$ was constructed in \cite{TakemuraUglov}.
+In the case of $r=2$ (that is, for $gl_2$) and the Bethe subalgebra of the Yangian, a joint eigenbasis was constructed recently in \cite{Ferrando}.

 \begin{example} The simplest additional integral, obtained from the expansion of $t_{11}(u)$, for the non-deformed trigonometric spin Calogero--Moser system is

 In the deformed case, for $N = 3$, $m = 1$, $n = 1$, and $c = \frac{1}{2}$, this integral becomes